Tom-PIT/Connected.Docs/en/Logistics/CodeLists/Warehouses.md

 ### List of warehouses

-The user interface contains a list of warehouses.
+The interface contains a list of warehouses.
 If no record exists yet, the list is empty.

 ![Warehouses List](../Assets/Warehouses.png "Warehouses List")